 Diagnosing the Cause of a Lump on Jawline

 Once you consult with a healthcare provider, they will conduct a comprehensive evaluation to determine the underlying cause of the lump.
-Here’s a general overview of what that process might look like.

 Clinical Examination